minettekaum/text_to_speech/tutorial.md

 # Text-to-Speech Application with Dia-1.6B

-ADD SOME GENERAL INFO ABOUT TEXT TO VOICE MODELS AND ADD A DEMO!

-A full-stack text-to-speech application using the Dia-1.6B model, FastAPI backend, and Svelte frontend.
-This tutorial will guide you through setting up, developing, and deploying the application.
+Dia-1.6B is a text-to-speech model by Nari Labs, known for its natural voice modulation and expressive intonation.
+This tutorial will guide you through building a full-stack TTS application using Dia-1.6B with a FastAPI backend, a Svelte frontend, and deployment on Koyeb.

 ![Text-to-Speech App Demo](assets/demo.png)

 ## Project Structure

-The project consists of two main directories:
+The project consists of two directories:
 - `backend/`: Contains the FastAPI server and Dia model implementation
 - `frontend/`: Contains the Svelte frontend application

 ## Deploy on Koyeb and play around

 ### Requirements
-To be able to run the app you'll need a Koyeb account
+To be able to run the app, you'll need a Koyeb account
 - A Koyeb account to deploy the application
-- The Koyeb CLI installed to interact with Koyeb from the command line
+- The Koyeb CLI is installed to interact with Koyeb from the command line
 ### Backend
 [![Deploy to Koyeb](https://www.koyeb.com/static/images/deploy/button.svg)](https://app.koyeb.com/deploy?name=text-to-voice-backend&repository=minettekaum%2Ftext_to_voice&branch=main&workdir=backend&builder=dockerfile&instance_type=gpu-nvidia-a100&regions=na&hc_grace_period%5B8000%5D=300&hc_restart_limit%5B8000%5D=1&hc_timeout%5B8000%5D=300)